Mis-291205/AoL_HCI/README.md

 # AoL_HCI

-Simple web development project for catering using HTML, CSS, and JavaScript
+Simple web development project for catering using HTML, CSS, and JavaScript without connect to database